cea-hpc/pcocc/docs/source/install.rst

 The :file:`/etc/pcocc/templates.yaml` configuration file contains globally defined templates which are available to all users.
 It does not need to be modified initially.
 See :ref:`pcocc-templates.yaml(5)<templates.yaml>` for more information about this file.

+The :file:`/etc/pcocc/repos.yaml` configuration file defines the repositories where pcocc images will be located.
+By default, a single repository, named *user*, located in each user home directory is defined.
+You may want to change this directory to another path / filesystem better suited to hosting VM image files depending on your site characteristics.
+You may also want to add another *global* repository located in a path only writable by administrators to provide common images to users.

 Validate the installation
 *************************